NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 = Introduction

-// - Big ideas
-//   - Big Simulations take big time
-//   - Initial value problems are hard to speed up because of causality
-//   - Simulating the motion, or motion-like, physics is of great interest (i.e. equations of motion)
-//     - Ex: N-Body with Barnes-Hut and Oct-tree binary space partitioning #sym.arrow.l approximation!
-//   - Parallel in time integration algorithms have been created to speed up calculations without making approximations

-At the time of writing, a computer can add two numbers in about a nanosecond (or $10^(-9)$ seconds).
-Naively extending this, a computer then should take 2 nanoseconds to add a number to the result of an addition of two numbers.
-Thus three nanoseconds are needed to perform three of these additions, and so on.
-Considering an actual computer needs to perform many operations that are not directly related to computing the sum of number the user gives it (e.g. running the operating system), these calculations will take (much) more time.
-Nevertheless, the fact remains that because the result of an addition is needed for the following computation, these operations must be executed sequentially.
-This constraint means that, for (literally) an astronomical number of additions, the time needed for the full calculation to complete might itself be, astronomical.

-The procedure just described is not too dissimilar than what occurs in _Euler's method_, which is an incredibly simple technique for approximating the solution to a differential equation.
-The main idea of this method (as considered in physics) is to produce the value of some physical quantity at some time given its value at a previous time, how that quantity changes over time, and how much time has passed.
-In fact, this procedure is composed of only two arithmetic executions: an addition, and a multiplication.
-While this time may be "small" for even billions of executions of the Euler method, what if more are needed?
+The idea is simple: calculations take time, and that is bad.
+Heuristically, the total time needed for all calculations to finish depends on both the number of calculations needed to be done, and the number of calculations that can finish in some time.
+To minimize the total time, either the number of calculations needs to be minimized, the number of calculations per time needs to be maximized, or both.
+This work focuses on the latter.

+While the speed of computers has increased significantly, the most recent advances have seen diminishing returns in reducing the time needed for a single calculation.
+Parallel computing allows multiple calculations to finish in the same amount of time as a single calculation, thus increasing the number of calculations that can occur per time.
+For scientific problems concerning both space and time, parallelism has reduced the time needed to the spatial part of the problem, leaving the temporal component to still be done sequentially.
+Parallel-in-Time Integration (PTI) allows the dynamics of the problem to be calculated in parallel along with the spatial behavior, thus further reducing the time needed.

+Even though PTI allows every dimension of problem to be calculated simultaneously, the speedup factor is still limited by how many calculations can happen simultaneously.
+A single central processing unit (CPU), at the time of writing, can execute about ten calculations at the same time.
+On the other hand, a single graphics processing unit (GPU) can execute about ten *thousand* calculations at the same time.
+Likewise, multiple machines can be used to distribute calculations among them, which are similar executed simultaneously.
+The use of GPUs and distributed systems of machines together offers a foundation on which an arbitrarily large problem could be solved.

+// Supercomputers and HPC are now available so spatially saturated problems can gain more performance.
+It's not uncommon for available hardware to provide more power than what's needed for a problem to only be spatially parallelized.
+For example, a simulation of a wave could discretize space to a degree such that any higher resolution would not provide a significant increase in accuracy, and to satisfy the Courant-Friedrichs-Lewy condition (CFL), time must be discretized to a similar degree.
+Modern high-performance computing (HPC) systems can execute all calculations for all spatial intervals simultaneously while having compute capability left over.
+Thus, in order to fully utilize these HPC systems, PTI methods must be not only used, but implemented to take advantage of the resources provided such as GPUs and distributed systems.
+That's where this work comes in.

+This work focuses on implementing the Parareal algorithm from PTI to use HPC methods and resources in order to more efficiently simulate the dynamics of physical systems, in particular wave-like motion.
+While wave-like motion is the focus of the physics, this implementation and can be used to simulate other types of motion such as molecular dynamics, weather and climate forecasting, plasma dynamics in fusion reactors, or any system that is modeled by an equation of motion.
+With this work, computational modeling and simulation can scale not only with the needed accuracy of the problem but also with the performance and availability of hardware.
+Overall, HPC resources will be more efficiently utilized, results will be accurate as possible, and most importantly, time will be minimized.

+// ROADMAP OF OF CHAPTERS
 // The work presented here is partitioned into three key parts: @sec:background covers key concepts that are necessary to understand the main purpose of and the methods used to build the following tool, @sec: covers the details of the implementation of th tool, and @sec:analysis the analysis of different aspects of the tool.

 // The two most important concepts presented in @sec:background are: equations of motion, and high-performance computing.
 Equations of motion (@sec:parareal_eom) covers the basics of the mathematical and computational methods that have been used to model physical phenomena, such as the motion of a ball flying through the air.
 High-Performance Computing (@sec:scale_hpc) covers the fundamentals of using multiple threads to execute multiple calculations simultaneously, including a high-level description of the GPU/Single-Program-Multiple-Thread model of parallelism, as well as the fundamentals of using multiple processes to achieve further parallelization, including a similarly high-level description of how multiple computers (i.e. unshared memory) can be used.

-@sec:scale comprises the core of this work and presents the Parareal algorithm and how it can be implemented to take advantage of massively-parallel frameworks.  @sec:parareal more specifically introduces the Parareal algorithm and presents it in such a way that using high-performance methods is a natural extension.  @sec:scale_hpc details how to construct and use a cluster of computers such that the Parareal algorithm can be executed on GPUs across multiple machines that are possibly not even in the same physical location.
+// @sec:scale comprises the core of this work and presents the Parareal algorithm and how it can be implemented to take advantage of massively-parallel frameworks.  @sec:parareal more specifically introduces the Parareal algorithm and presents it in such a way that using high-performance methods is a natural extension.  @sec:scale_hpc details how to construct and use a cluster of computers such that the Parareal algorithm can be executed on GPUs across multiple machines that are possibly not even in the same physical location.

-@sec:analysis covers analysis of this implementation. @sec:analysis_numerical details the numerical effects of discretization on error/energy drift, stability, and convergence.  @sec:analysis_algorithm considers how using high-performance methods directly affects the runtime and needed memory i.e. time and space complexity.  @sec:analysis_benchmarks addresses the core goal of this work, how this implementation affects the runtime needed to approximate motion.
+// @sec:analysis covers analysis of this implementation. @sec:analysis_numerical details the numerical effects of discretization on error/energy drift, stability, and convergence.  @sec:analysis_algorithm considers how using high-performance methods directly affects the runtime and needed memory i.e. time and space complexity.  @sec:analysis_benchmarks addresses the core goal of this work, how this implementation affects the runtime needed to approximate motion.

 = Background <sec:background>
-/*
-Outline
-1. problems takes a long time.  we don't like that
-2. PINT methods have been developed and grown more popular over the last 20 years along with the ubiquity of multi-core computers
-3.
-4. actual science has been done with these methods
-*/

 // PROBLEMS TAKES A LONG
 - Problems have been easily parallelizable in space, but remained sequential in time, which takes a long time to run.